L2NE-dev/L2NE-dev/ABOUT.md

 - I don't look for ways that are too easy or cheap, but I do prefer guaranteed or benefitable/profitable/favourable ways...
 - Persuasion and evidence are more important than honesty and being right...
 - To me, faith in God means trusting in the unknown, uncertainty, unpredictability... and god doesn't like control, speculation, guesswork, assumptions, or inference...
 There is no room for ego or mindness here.
+- **And in general, the best way to ruin your own life is to ruin the lives of others!**

 **And, I know it about myself...**